 When it’s difficult to find joy, we need to actively seek it.
 It’s critical to our well-being (and our work) to experience positive emotions — and one surprising way to is by focusing on processing the negative ones.
 The goal isn’t to expel the “negative emotion of discomfort” — it’s to actually feel the “discomfort of negative emotion” rather than ignoring or numbing it — which can inadvertently numb joy as well.

-Understanding the progression of grief can help you navigate your own and support others.
-We process grief in 6 stages, according to a widely accepted model:
+Understanding the general progression of grief can help you navigate your own and support others.
+We process grief in 6 stages — non-linearly, according to a widely accepted model, as discussed in Shawn’s article for AAW:

 As individuals, we move through the stages of grief differently.
 We spend different amounts of time and cycle back through stages in ways that are unique to our individual experiences.
 It’s important to give ourselves and each other the space to process the stages of grief without judgment.

-Grief is so uncomfortable it can be scary — but it’s part of the healing process and an essential part of our lives, in the expert words of Dr. Shawn Healy.
+Grief is so uncomfortable it can be scary — but it’s “part of the healing process and an essential part of our lives,” as Shawn explained.
 As he highlights in his article, sad emotions can connect us to others — it can strengthen our relationships, and the strength of our relationships determines our happiness more than any other factor.
 Shawn’s simple steps to confronting grief follow:

 - Be aware of how you are feeling, what stage of grief you might be in currently, and the source of your grief.